selcukercan/Software/catkin_ws/src/05-teleop/calibration/README_camera_calibration.md

 * the type of the experiment you would like to conduct by choosing amongst the presented options,

-* whether to save the collected experiment data by replying to the question after the experiment has been completed,
+* whether to save the collected experiment data by replying to the question after the experiment has been completed (answer yes for AIDO Challange Camera Suitability Test),

-* whether to do another experiment.
+* whether to do another experiment (answer no for AIDO Challange Camera Suitability Test).

-The results of the experiment can be found under `/logs` folder in a zipped form.
+The program will terminate and the results of the experiment will be placed under `/logs` folder in a zipped form.
+At this point, you will also be informed whether your camera calibration passes the tests.
 To download the results ![ZIPPED_RESULT_NAME] to your local computer first move the zipped folder to your `/data` folder,

     duckiebot $ mv /logs/![ZIPPED_RESULT_NAME] /data/